 - Precipitation levels increase from October to December.
-The largest rainfall occurs in November (117mm).
+The largest rainfall occurs in November.

 - Mountainous regions and the coastal hinterland are mostly affected by drying tendencies, especially during the summer season.
 The mainland is subjected to wetter conditions.

-- The fall in annual precipitation in the area north of the Sava River results from decline in spring and autumn precipitation.
-In the mountains and the Dalmatian islands, the fall results from decline in winter and spring precipitation.
+- The fall in annual precipitation in the area north of the Sava River is due to declines in spring and autumn precipitation.
+In the mountains and the Dalmatian islands, the reductions results from decline in winter and spring precipitation.
 Along the northern Adriatic, the reduction in precipitation is evident in all seasons.